Ge-le

 © 1981, Michael O'Rourke

 The inspiration and title for this piece come from a tradition of the Mossi people of West Africa, among whom I lived for two years.
-To explain the sudden death of a healthy child during the night, they had the story of the "ge-le", a woman who, unbeknowst to herself or anyone else, was a sort of witch.
-The spirit of this witch would rise up out of the body of the woman at night, float through the air, and descend into the hut of another family, where it would eat the soul of a sleeping child.
+Infant mortality was high in that region.
+To explain the sudden death of an apparently healthy child during the night, the Mossi had the story of a "ge-le", a woman who, unbeknowst to herself or anyone else, was a sort of witch.
+The spirit of this gel-le witch would rise up out of her body at night, float through the air, and descend into the hut of another family, where it would eat the soul of a sleeping child.
 It would then return to the body of the ge-le woman.
 In the morning, the child would be found dead by its parents.

 In the interactive virtual sculpture, a cube-like object hovers in one location.
-At the press of a button by the user, a duplicate of this object would rise up out of the original object.
-This duplicate (the "ge-le") would then float slowly through the air.
-The user could control its movement with a three-dimensional joystick, but when s/he stopped doing so, the object would continue to drift of its own accord, beyond the control of the user.
+At the press of a button by the user, a duplicate of this object rises slowly up out of the original object.
+This duplicate (the "ge-le") would then float slowly through the space.
+The user could control its movement with a three-dimensional joystick, but when they stopped doing so, the object would continue to drift of its own accord, beyond the control of the user.